Emissions Trading System (ETS) in shipping

 - 100% of emissions from vessels at berth in a port under the jurisdiction of a Member State.

-The Commission will establish a list of neighbouring transhipment ports (non-EU ports), which will not be considered last port calls.
+The Commission will establish a list of neighbouring transhipment ports (non-EU ports), that will not be considered last port calls.

 WHAT IS THE PHASE-IN OF REQUIREMENTS FOR MARITIME TRANSPORT?

-Shipping companies shall be liable to surrender allowances according to the following schedule:
+Shipping companies have been liable to surrender allowances according to the following schedule:

 - 40 % of verified emissions reported for 2024.